TheCandidStartup/TheCandidStartup.github.io/_drafts/evolution-multi-tenant-architecture.md

 [Time Sharing](https://en.wikipedia.org/wiki/Time-sharing) is one of those brilliant ideas that seems obvious now but was revolutionary at the time.
 Computers were too expensive to use interactively for significant periods of time.
 However, think about how a human interacts with a computer.
 There are short bursts of activity as the user enters information or executes commands interspersed with long pauses while nothing is happening.
 A single user does not make efficient user of a computer, but a large group of users together does.
 If the users are working at the same time the pauses of one user can be filled by the activity of the others.

-Making Time Sharing a reality needed a huge leap forward in operating system capability.
+Making time sharing a reality needed a huge leap forward in operating system capability.
 Existing OSes were single user focused.
 To start with you need multi-tasking and access control.
 Then there's all the other things you need to come up with to make it run well such as interrupt driven context switching and virtual memory.
-Finally, users would have to rewrite all their programs which assumed complete control of the computer to work with the new operating systems.
+Finally, users would have to rewrite all their programs (which assumed complete control of the computer) to work with the new operating systems.

 It seemed like it would take a long time to move time sharing from academic research to commercial reality.